sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-microcopy-editor/index.md

-_When you first start building your marketplace, the JSON field in Microcopy is empty, and all microcopy comes from built-in microcopy files in the template.
-(We refer to these texts as microcopy, but in the template they are in the **translations** folder.
+_When you first start building your marketplace, the JSON field in Microcopy is empty, and all microcopy comes from built-in microcopy files in the Template.
+(We refer to these texts as microcopy, but in the Template they are in the **translations** folder.
 In addition to the default **en.json** file, there are other languages available, which is why the folder is titled **translations**.)_